 iii.
-An advanced VE diffusion model uses detectors that convert potential VE differences between adjacent cells into signals that control VE inflows from sources and VE outflows by way of dissipations;
+An advanced VE diffusion model uses (potential VE detectors)\ that convert potential VE differences between adjacent cells into signals; and the signals control VE inflows from sources and VE outflows by way of dissipations;

 In the Fig. 41 design, a new kind of VE operations mimics those of the prior diffusion model.
-The Fig. 40(c) module functions like the diffusion module in Fig. 40, with seven cells and a distribution of potential energies that undergoes similar changes.
+The Fig. 41(c) module functions like the diffusion module in Fig. 40, with seven cells and a distribution of potential energies that undergoes similar changes.
 Unlike the Fig. 40 design, the Fig. 41 design uses streaming.